story645/proposal/notes/plan.md

 ### in progress (trash version done):
  * thesis statement)
  * lit review
-    * is in bullet points
+    * ggplot is in bullet points
-    * only ggplot/bokeh/d3/vtk
  * math/theory
     * math is in bullet points/glossery
     * simplex & render figures,